-In the first three verses, Christ commends the church at Ephesus.
-Leon Morris rightly points out (57), "It is worth noting that the churches are no more than 'lampstands'.
+In the first three verses, Christ commends the church at Ephesus, referring to it as a "lampstand."
+As Leon Morris rightly observes (57), "It is worth noting that the churches are no more than 'lampstands'.
 The light is Christ, and they are to show Him forth."
-Let's look at this section with two questions in mind.
+As we look at this section we'll learn two things...

-A. What do we learn about Christ?
-(1)

-The Risen, glorified Christ is speaking to His church.
-Notice how He describes Himself in verse 1, "These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands."
-This description reveals two traits of Christ.
+A. We learn something about Christ (1).
+The risen, glorified Christ is speaking to His church here, and notice how He describes Himself in verse 1, "These are the words of him who holds the seven stars in his right hand and walks among the seven golden lampstands."
+The description highlights two traits of Christ.

 1. He is strong.
 How strong?
 He "holds" the seven stars in His hand.
 The verb means "to be strong, to rule."
 It means that Christ has complete control over His church.